michaeluno/server-information/readme.txt

 == Description ==

+Troubleshooting with your plugin or theme developer?
+Send your server information to them with a few clicks.

 <h4>Features</h4>
-- **Server Information** - it displays WordPress, PHP, and MySQL information.
+- **Server Information** - displays WordPress, PHP, MySQL information and more.
-- **Email** - it lets the user send those information as an email.
+- **Email** - lets you send those information as an email.

-<h4>Notes</h4>
-- Sending emails may not function on some servers.
-In that case, please report in the support forum.

 == Installation ==